THE ARTIST VS THE ARCHIVE

-Education Manager Stuart Baines invites you on a guided tour of The Australian War Memorial – the central place of commemoration for Australians and a world-class museum.
+Education Manager Stuart Baines invited delegates on a guided tour of The Australian War Memorial – the central place of commemoration for Australians and a world-class museum.
 The Memorial is a place of story: a museum that lets the visitor look into the lives of others and try to make sense of the world that they found themselves in.
-Stuart’s knowledge of the collection will let you look deeper into these stories and connect with Australia’s military history; and open up a discussion about the many ways artists, past and future, can engage and work with the collection.
+Stuart’s knowledge of the collection allowed delegates to look deeper into these stories and connect with Australia’s military history; and opened up a discussion about the many ways artists, past and future, could engage and work with the collection.

 NATIONAL PORTRAIT GALLERY (WED/THU)

 Karen Vickery, Manager of Access and Learning, and NIDA graduate and lecturer, invited delegates on a tour through a selection of the National Portrait Gallery’s Collection offering a brief history of performing arts portraiture in Australia.
 The purpose of the National Portrait Gallery is to increase the understanding and appreciation of the Australian people – their identity, history, culture, creativity and diversity – through portraiture.
 In this tour of the National Portrait Gallery Karen uncovered selected portraits of performers past and present in a range of media.
 The commissioned digital portrait of Cate Blanchett by artist David Rosetzky featured in this tour – a portrait that explored the art of acting and the performative aspects of portraiture itself.